Thermal Camera SDK 11.3.0

 The automatically downloaded or copied files will be placed in the user settings directory:

-• <User AppData>\Roaming\Imager\Cali on Windows
+• <User AppData>\Roaming\Imager\Cali\ on Windows

-• ~/.config/optris/Cali on Linux
+• ~/.config/optris/Cali/ on Linux

 SDK Search Hierarchy

-1. User settings directory
+User data directory

-• <User AppData>\Roaming\Imager\Cali on Windows
+• <User AppData>\Roaming\Imager\Cali\ on Windows

-• ~/.config/optris/Cali on Linux
+• ~/.config/optris/Cali/ on Linux

 Normalization